 - Your parent is overly involved in your personal affairs.

-Working with a therapist experienced with family systems theory and enmeshment can help guide you through the process of individuating yourself from you family and realizing your own personal goals and aspirations.
+If you’re struggling to break free from the enmeshment, working with a therapist experienced with family systems theory can help guide you through the process of individuating yourself from your family and realizing your own personal goals and aspirations.
+It’s time to take control of your life and start living on your own terms!